muharismrgn/Capstone-Project-Module-1/README.md

 - **Create**: Allows administrators to input new data entries, be it patient records, doctor profiles, or consultation schedules, ensuring the database remains up-to-date with the latest information.
 - **Read**: Facilitates access to the stored information.
 Users can view patient details, doctor profiles, and consultation schedules, ensuring transparency and aiding in informed decision-making.
 - **Update**: Provides the capability to make modifications to existing records.
 If there's a change in a patient's health details, a doctor's schedule, or any other pertinent data, it can be quickly amended to reflect the most current information.
-**- Delete**: Enables administrators to remove any outdated or irrelevant data.
+- **Delete**: Enables administrators to remove any outdated or irrelevant data.
 This ensures that the database remains streamlined, holding only the most pertinent and up-to-date information.

 # Usage
 This system caters to two distinct user types: